On this page

 Infant immunisation

-The Victorian Government-funded infant RSV immunisation program will run from 1 April to 30 September 2025.
+The Victorian Government-funded infant RSV immunisation program will run from mid-March to 30 September 2026.
 The program provides Beyfortus™ (nirsevimab), a long-acting monoclonal antibody to eligible infants and young children.

 -

-- with risk conditions for severe RSV disease (Australian Immunisation ) regardless of maternal vaccination.
+- have risk conditions for severe RSV disease as specified in the Australian , regardless of maternal vaccination.

 -

-- with risk conditions for severe RSV disease (Australian Immunisation ) regardless of maternal vaccination.
+- have with risk conditions for severe RSV disease as specified in the Australian , regardless of maternal vaccination

 -

-- Young children with conditions associated with increased risk of severe RSV disease (Australian Immunisation ).
+- Young children with conditions associated with increased risk of severe RSV disease (Australian ).

 Respiratory syncytial virus immunisation resources